piebrary/greenlanceV2/documentation/index.md

 - Then push them to the cloud with `git push`
 - Lastly you want to publish the website to the web, follow the next section [Publishing](#publishing) for that workflow

-## Publishing<a name="publishing"></a>
+## Publishing App<a name="publishing-app"></a>
-With publishing we mean downloading the updated repository with it's chances on the server, create a build package from that and copy the build files to the folder where your website is hosted.
-If we made server changes we also need to restart our server server.
+With publishing we mean downloading the updated repository with it's chances on the api, create a build package from that and copy the build files to the folder where your website is hosted.
+If we made api changes we also need to restart our api api.

 - First navigate to the repository with the command line.
 When you are in the repositories top level folder we will fetch or pull the changes.
 Use `git pull`
 - Then we want to create a build package of the repository.
-First navigate to the webapp folder with `cd webapp` and then build the source with `npm run build`
+First navigate to the app folder with `cd app` and then build the source with `npm run build`
 - When the process succeeded we copy the files to the location where our website is hosted.
 Normally this location is `/var/www/html`.
 Copy the files with `sudo cp -r build/* /var/www/html` and provide your password.
 The newly build website is now available to the web.
-- When changes were made to the server, we need to navigate there with `cd ../server` and restart the process with `pm2 restart [repository-name]-api`
+- When changes were made to the api, we need to navigate there with `cd ../api` and restart the process with `pm2 restart [repository-name]-api`

+## Building and submitting Mobile Client<a name="building-mobile-client"></a>
+Submitting your app to the Appstore or Google Play makes it available on iOS and Android devices.
+The process is handled by expo to make it easy to build and submit without needing a macOS device.

+- First navigate to the mobile-client repository in you main folder
+- Run `eas build -p ios` to create an iOS binary or `eas build -p android` to create an Android binary

+## Building Desktop Client<a name="building-desktop-client"></a>